Shopify/checkout-sheet-kit-android/README.md

 }
 ```

-Once enabled, preloading a checkout is as simple as:
+Once enabled, preloading a checkout is as simple as calling
+`preload(checkoutUrl)` with a valid `checkoutUrl`.

 ```kotlin
 ShopifyCheckoutSheetKit.preload(checkoutUrl)